 General credit score ranges for lower rates

-Generally, a credit score of 740 or higher is considered excellent and will likely get you the lowest available interest rates.
-Scores between 670 – 739 are considered good, and you’ll still be eligible for competitive rates.
-However, once your score drops below 620, it becomes more challenging to secure a favorable mortgage refinance rate.
-Some lenders may even be hesitant to offer you a loan at all.
+A credit score above 740 is usually considered excellent.
+That score will get you the very best interest rates.
+If your score is between 670 and 739, you’ll still get competitive rates.
+Once your credit score drops below 620, things get harder.
+It’s much harder to get a good rate when refinancing a mortgage.
+Some lenders might even be hesitant to give you a mortgage at all.

 Credit score for lowest PMI and mortgage rates (less than 20% down payment)